jacksund/simmate/docs/full_guides/website/creating_views.md

 - `http://127.0.0.1:8000/apps/my_app/`

 Everything in your `urls.py` will be mapped to a namespace matching your app's name.
+You can link to your home page using `{% url 'my_app:home' %}`.